forestgrape/coronavirus/index.md

 ### Nidovirales
 Coronaviruses belong to the order of Nidovirales which share a nest-like replication pattern within a cell.
 Their name derives from this pattern: nidus means nest in latin.
 Nidoviruses are positive single-stranded, non-segmented and enveloped RNA viruses.
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.

 ### Coronaviruses
-The membrane is spherical and consists of structural proteins coated with a lipid bilayer.
+The membrane is spherical and consists of structural proteins coated in a lipid bilayer aquired from the host cell and called envelope.
 Among the membrane proteins are large spike proteins.
-Theses spike protein point out of the sphere, which gives coronaviruses a crown (corona in latin) like appearance under the electron microscope.
+Theses spike protein point out of the spherical , which gives coronaviruses a crown (corona in latin) like appearance under the electron microscope.

 ### proteins
 - structural proteins: used to give newly built viruses structure.
 These are the membrane proteins and the internal protein N stabilizes the RNA
 - diminish host defence
 - RNA dependent RNA polymerase